OnroerendErfgoed/oeblog/projects.rst

 CRABpy
 ------

-:pypi:`CRABpy <crabpy>` is a Python library to facilitate calls to the CRAB and CAPAKEY services by `Informatie Vlaanderen <https://www.agiv.be>`_.
+`CRABpy <https://github.com/OnroerendErfgoed/crabpy>`_ is a Python library to facilitate calls to the CRAB and CAPAKEY services by `Informatie Vlaanderen <https://www.agiv.be>`_.

 Language-tags
 -------------

-:pypi:`Language-tags <language-tags>` is a Python library for handling IANA Language Tags.
+`Language-tags <https://github.com/OnroerendErfgoed/language-tags>`_ is a Python library for handling IANA Language Tags.